How-To: Issue Entra CBA Smart Cards with Azure PKI

 4. (Optional) Enter the CRL endpoint where you will publish your CRLs

-9. In another tab, open your EZCMS instance and in the settings page copy the Subscription ID.
-EZCMS Subscription ID
+5. In another tab, open your EZCMS instance and in the settings page copy the Subscription ID.
+EZCMS Passwordless Onboarding Subscription ID

-10. Paste the subscription ID into the “EZCMS Instance ID” field.
-EZCMS Subscription ID in EZCA
+6. Paste the subscription ID into the “EZCMS Instance ID” field.
+EZCMS Passwordless Onboarding Subscription ID in EZCA

 Select Cloud PKI Location for Entra CBA

 1. Select the location where you want your CA to be created.
-Create CA
+Create Certificate Authority for Entra CBA

 Add Geo-Redundancy to your Cloud PKI for Entra CBA